 In Bullhorn’s recent GRID Talent Survey of 2,000+ perm, freelance, and temp workers in North America and the UK, 70% said they want human interaction during the search and placement process.
 In a time when the talent shortage is top of mind, how can recruiters consistently engage with talent in a way that’s both intentional and scalable?
-Enter Connected Recruiting, Bullhorn’s new methodology that empowers recruiting agencies to engage talent at every stage of the talent lifecycle.
+Enter Connected Recruiting, Bullhorn’s new methodology that empowers staffing firms to engage talent at every stage of the talent lifecycle.

 But there’s more to Connected Recruiting than just implementing technology or automation.
-Gordon Burnes, CMO at Bullhorn, summed it up during our Engage Boston 2022 event: “Connected recruiting is not just about buying an app or technology; it’s about organisational alignment and a strategy about managing the talent relationship and lifecycle.”
+Gordon Burnes, CMO at Bullhorn, summed it up during our Engage Boston 2022 event: “Connected recruiting is not just about buying an app or technology; it’s about organizational alignment and a strategy about managing the talent relationship and lifecycle.”

 What is the talent lifecycle — and how can Connected Recruiting transform it?

 The talent lifecycle covers each step involved in recruiting, hiring, and onboarding talent, from attracting candidates and improving database engagement to successfully onboarding talent and increasing the redeployment rate.
 By implementing Connected Recruiting strategies, testing, and then making incremental changes, you can transform each step of the lifecycle, including:

 Attract: Pull talent in through job boards and follow up right away to ensure they don’t slip through the cracks.

 Engage: Engage the talent already in your database with the right message, at the right time, for the right opportunities.

 Onboard: Deliver a seamless and positive experience in the lead-up to the first day and throughout the first weeks on the job.